Jack (flag): Etymology

 "Jack" occupies 6 pages of the complete second edition of the Oxford English Dictionary and the use of the word in English goes back to the 14th century, appearing as a forename in Piers Plowman.
 Quite early on it was used as a name for a peasant or "a man of the lower orders".
-It continued the low class connotations in phrases such as "jack tar" for a common seaman, "every man jack," or the use of jack for the knave in cards.
+It continued the low class connotations in phrases such as "jack tar" for a common seaman, "every man jack", or the use of jack for the knave in cards.
 The diminutive form is also seen in "Jack of all trades, master of none", where Jack implies a poor tradesman, possibly not up to journeyman standard.
 The term was taken into inanimate objects and denoted a small (or occasionally inferior) component: jack-pit (a small mine shaft), jackplug (single pronged, low current), jack-shaft (intermediate or idler shaft), jack (in bowling: the small ball) or jack-engine (a donkey or barring engine).
 Incidentally, a jack is a garment for the upper body (quotes from 1375 onwards), a jacket is derived from this and is a small jack; not the other way around.
 As a further example of this usage, in 1686 Robert Plot writing about gins (i.e. horse engines) to pump water out of mines says: "they draw it [the water] up by Gin, which is made bigger, or less ... the less they call a Jack".

 As a flag, "jack" followed this usage.
 A jack flag was a small flag, used to distinguish it from the large ensign or pennants.
 The OED mentions the theory of its derivation from James I or from a leathern jacket but dismisses both: "neither of these conjectures covers the early use of the word".
 Originally, the jack would have been flown from the bowsprit topmast head: "You are alsoe for this present service to keepe in yor Jack at yor Boultspritt end" (sailing instructions 1633 as quoted in OED2).
-In 1667 Samuel Pepys, naval administrator and diarist, recorded the Dutch taking the Royal Charles and a man "struck her flag and jacke" — clearly two different things.
+In 1667 Samuel Pepys, naval administrator and diarist, recorded the Dutch taking the Royal Charles and a man "struck her flag and jacke" – clearly two different things.
 By 1692 the jackstaff had been developed to fly the jack: "Jack staff and Jack".

 Usage

 A naval jack is usually flown when the ship is not under way, but is moored or at anchor, or when it is dressed overall on special occasions.
 The Union Jack of the Royal Navy must be run up when the first line is ashore when coming alongside.
 The same regulations are applied by the Royal Canadian Navy.

-In the United States, the First Navy Jack is also used as embroidered sleeve patches by the US Navy on its uniforms.
+In the United States, the jack is also used as embroidered sleeve patches by the US Navy on its uniforms.